• Skip to primary navigation

 • Remove chicken from the pot, shred up and then add back into the pot.

-• Add black beans, hominy, corn and chopped green chilies.
-Stir again and simmer for 20 more minutes.
+• Add black beans, hominy and corn and bring to a low boil.
+Lower the temperature and simmer for 20 more minutes, stirring often.

-• Serve into bowl with optional toppings such as sliced avocado, shredded cheddar cheese, tortilla chip strips or fresh cilantro.
+• Allow to cool down and then serve in bowl with favorite toppings such as sliced avocado, shredded cheddar cheese, tortilla chips or sour cream.
+Enjoy!

 Video: